 Civil Engineering and Construction

-The Department of Civil Engineering & Construction of the Allen E. Paulson College of Engineering & Computing offers programs in Civil Engineering, Construction Engineering and Construction Management.
+The Department of Civil Engineering & Construction of the Allen E. Paulson College of Engineering & Computing offers programs in Civil Engineering, Construction Engineering, and Construction.

 A civil engineer works in the oldest branch of engineering and is typically engaged in design, construction, operation and maintenance of facilities and infrastructure.
-With its emphasis on applications rather than theory, Georgia Southern’s distinctive curriculum provides students with a broad exposure to four major areas within the discipline of civil engineering – environmental, structural, geotechnical and transportation.
+With its emphasis on preparation for professional practice, Georgia Southern’s distinctive curriculum provides students with a broad exposure to five major areas within the discipline of civil engineering – water resources/environmental, structural, transportation-pavement/geotechnical, construction and surveying/geomatics.

 Careers – In Georgia and other states in the U.S., the Bachelor of Science in Civil Engineering degree along with the appropriate number of years of experience, and passing two 8-hour examinations, qualifies a graduate to become a licensed Professional Engineer.

-A construction engineer is the key to successfully completing a construction project.
-Construction engineers are equipped to design and oversee the construction, maintenance and rebuilding of infrastructural facilities such as roads, bridges, airports, buildings and water treatment facilities in ways that best meet the unique demands of a particular environment.
+A construction engineer is often the key to successfully completing a construction project.
+Construction engineers are equipped to design and oversee the construction, maintenance and rebuilding of infrastructural facilities such as roads, bridges, airports, buildings and water treatment facilities in ways that best meet the unique project demands while being effective stewards of the environment.
 You will often work with a team including civil engineers and construction managers to solve technical challenges of complex construction projects.

 Careers – In Georgia and other states in the U.S., the Bachelor of Science in Construction Engineering degree along with the appropriate number of years of experience, and passing two 8-hour examinations, qualifies a graduate to become a licensed Professional Engineer.